Pseudo-Nonlinear Data Augmentation: A Constrained Energy Minimization Viewpoint

+It is evidence that the proposed method is \textbf{learning-free}.
+In this section, we describe how to construct flat sub-manifolds (for \(\mathcal{B}\) and \(\mathcal{D}\)) to \textbf{control} the augmentation process, and how these sub-manifolds naturally admit \textbf{efficient projection algorithms}.
+For clarity and concreteness, we focus our discussion on the case of positive tensors, while noting that the principles and arguments extend to broader settings for other data modalities, poset structures, and the design of the energy potential.

+\paragraph{Designing Sub-Manifolds.} We start by discussing an intrinsic trade-off of choosing the dimension of \(\mathcal{B} \subseteq \mathcal{S} \) we aim to forward project on.
+Clearly, more information about the data is preserved after forward projection onto \(\mathcal{B} \) as \(\dim(\mathcal{B})\) increases.
+Hence, the quality of the backward projection \(\Proj_{\mathcal{B} }^{-1} (\cdot)\) (\Cref{algo:backward-projection}) increases along with \(\dim (\mathcal{B})\).
+However, in the extreme case when \(\dim (\mathcal{B}) \approx \dim (\mathcal{S})\), \Cref{algo:data-augmentation} becomes less effective as the augmenting step now suffers from the curse of dimensionality.
+Previous studies on such a trade-off of choosing \(\dim(\mathcal{B} )\)~\citep{sugiyama2018legendre,ghalamkari2024many} reveal how one should construct flat base sub-manifolds.
+In particular, the \emph{many-body tensor approximation}~\citep{ghalamkari2024many,derun2025optimal} aims to capture a \emph{hierarchy} of mode interactions with different \(\dim(\mathcal{B} )\) for positive tensors within the log-linear model on posets.
+Specifically, the \(\ell\)-body approximation considers projection on the following sub-manifold:

-where the \(\ell\)-body parameter corresponds to \(\ell\) non-one indices, acting as a generalization of one-body and two-body parameters~\citep{ghalamkari2022fast}.
-Intuitively speaking, an \(\ell\)-body parameter captures the interaction among \(\ell \) different modes, hence, when \(\mathcal{B} = \mathcal{M}_{\ell}\), all interactions between modes of orders higher than \(\ell\) are neglected.
+where the \(\ell\)-body parameter corresponds to \(\ell\) non-one indices, acting as a generalization of one-body and two-body parameters~\citep{ghalamkari2024many}.
+Intuitively speaking, an \(\ell\)-body parameter captures the interaction among \(\ell \) different modes.
+Hence, when \(\mathcal{B} = \mathcal{M}_{\ell}\), all interactions between modes of orders higher than \(\ell\) are neglected.